 In addition, it is marked by what happens not only after the traumatic event, but before it has happened.
-Several studies show that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn how to regulate their emotions, are more likely to succumb to a crisis compared to people who had parents who allowed them develop a secure attachment.
+Several studies show that people with a childhood marked by abandonment, in which they could not develop emotional intelligence or learn how to regulate their emotions, are more likely to succumb to a crisis compared to people who had parents who allowed them to develop a secure attachment.

 Resilience is not innate.
 People do not learn when the crisis arrives.
 It is an attitude that must be learned from childhood, since the first months of human life are crucial to controlling emotions in adulthood.
-In other words, the family structure is the forger of resilience in its members.
+In other words, the family structure is the forger of resilience in its members

-They trust in God.
 Resilient families trust God.
 They know that their future is in God’s hands and that no matter what it may hold, there is a happy world beyond.
 Their eyes are always fixed on that world where there will be no more crying or pain.

-They are optimistic.
 They are optimistic because they believe in God’s power.
 It does not matter what crisis comes to the family, there will always be a glorious morning at dawn.
 Optimism helps overcome difficulties.
 They grow in the possibilities, but they also accept the things that cannot be changed.

 They promote sharing a variety of feelings (joy, happiness, sadness, anger).
 There is mutual empathy and great tolerance to each individual’s differences.
 They take responsibility for their own emotions and behaviors, and avoid judging others.

 Nothing happens in life without God allowing it to happen.
 The ways in which the family interprets adversity determines the emotions they experience.
 Adversity can be seen as a calamity or an opportunity to grow in life.
 One decision leads to death and the other one to hope.

 They work together in order to solve their problems.
 They brainstorm, invent, and seize opportunities to grow in the face of adversity.
-They focus on clear goals, prepare to succeed, and learn from failure.
+Furthermore, they focus on clear goals, prepare to succeed, and learn from failure.

 The banana tree is very resilient, even when it seems so weak.
 No fire or typhoon can kill it.
 Even if its body is cut into a thousand pieces, it can still survive.
 The only way to stop it from growing back is pulling it out completely.
 God has created the family with this ability to be resilient even in the most difficult trials because no trials will come upon us that we cannot bear.

 While we recognize the value of the family in the face of crisis, we also honor the value a mother has when helping the family in the midst of crises.
-It is the mother who begins preparing the small child so that he/she can be resilient before the crisis and who helps her children develop emotional intelligence.
+It is the mother who begins preparing the small child so that he/she can be resilient before the crisis, and who helps her children develop emotional intelligence.
 She is the one who makes the difference in the family.

 The mother’s role is decisive in the resilience of the children, and, together with the father’s work, they will have in their hands the formation of future adults who will know how to face the changes of life in a conscious and effective way, and who will overcome any crisis that befalls them, together, without separation, without family ruptures.